Topic: How Do I Choose A Good Laptop? (7 Easy Steps)

 What you call a good laptop depends on what you expect from it.
 Everything you see will have some flaws, but you must decide which flaws you will settle for and which you will never tolerate.

 So judging a laptop isn’t much different than judging a person.
-But as my take on this is pretty straight forward, with that being said, after having a thorough understanding, you can make an informed decision on what to go for.
+But as my take on this is pretty straightforward, that being said, after having a thorough understanding, you can make an informed decision on what to go for.